Hebridean mythology and folklore: Sea monsters

 Various sea monsters have been reported off the shores of Lewis over the years, including a sighting reported in 1882 by a German ship off the Butt of Lewis.
 The ship, 15 km off the coast, reported a sea serpent around 40 m in length, with several bumps protruding from the water along its back.
 Sea serpents have also been reported at the southern side of the island.

 Werewolves

 A family of werewolves were said to occupy an island on Loch Langavat.
 Though reportedly long-dead, legend tells that disturbing their graves would release their spirits.

 Will-o'-the-wisp

 Will-o'-the-wisps have been reported in the area of Sandwick in Dunrossness, supposedly announcing the approaching death of a local.
 It is said that their strange lights float around the sea when someone is about to pass.

 Sithchean (fairies)

 In traditional Hebridean folklore, the Sithchean, or fairies, are a morally-ambiguous supernatural race of small humanoid creatures that inhabit knolls and places of special significance across the Hebrides.
 Evidence of the Sithche are found throughout the Hebrides, interwoven into its stories, music and the traditional healing beliefs of the native Hebridean people.
-The Sithchean are thought to be the distorted folk memory of the Iron Age Pictish peoples, who inhabited the Hebrides before they amalgamated into the Gaelic and Viking societies that became dominant after their end.